evisionthemes/onlinemag/readme.txt

 	If your Image is not align properly, then you can try regenerate thumbnails.
 So that it can fit on required image size.

 == Changelog ==

+= - 1.0.1 - =
+* Bug fixed as mention by the reviewer.

 = - 1.0.0 - =
 * Bug fixed as mention by the reviewer.